 A virtual administrative assistant functions as a generalist who takes on clerical duties and other daily tasks in your business.
 They are the most common VAs you can hire in the industry.
 Here are some things virtual admin assistants can do:

 - Data entry and transcription

 - Project management and documentation

 - Organizing files and documents

-They are great for busy professionals who need the extra help but don’t have the space or resources to hire a full-time worker.
-Small business owners and solopreneurs who need someone to keep track of things can also hire a virtual assistant to focus on running and growing their businesses.
+Virtual admin assistants are great for busy professionals who need extra help but don’t have the space or resources to hire a full-time worker.
+Small business owners and solopreneurs who need someone to keep track of things can also hire a virtual admin assistant to focus on running and growing their businesses.

 2. Virtual Sales Assistant

-Sales work is a lot of work and you need all hands on deck to effectively close a sale.
+Sales is a lot of work, and you need all hands on deck to effectively close a sale.
 A virtual sales assistant provides support to sales teams and businesses to help them boost sales and revenue.
 They assist in different sales-related tasks such as:

 - Market research